vajraBodhi/Bodhi/src/appConfig_README.txt

     //This property stores all of the theme's styles.
 The app displays the first style by default.
     "style": ,

+    //This property set the name of layout which registed in manifest of theme.
+    "layout": "layout1"

     //Optional.
 It is the theme version.
     "version": "1.1"
   },